 Element Description Summary The project description is the applicant's opportunity to explain what is being proposed.
 The project description should be a narrative.
-Existing Conditions Current Use of Property Size (outer dimensions and area in square feet) of all existing buildings Existing Uses of all buildings Use of surrounding properties Off SIte Conditions Other Information Any other pertinent information about the proposed project Article 6.4.1.D of the Land Use Code Review criteria The Director shall review the application in accordance with the approval criteria in §6.3.8.D, General Review Criteria.
+Existing Conditions 1.
+Current Use of Property 2.
+Size (outer dimensions and area in square feet) of all existing buildings 3.
+Existing Uses of all buildings 4.
+Use of surrounding properties 5.
+Off Site Conditions Other Information Any other pertinent information about the proposed project Article 6.4.1.D of the Land Use Code Review criteria The Director shall review the application in accordance with the approval criteria in §6.3.8.D, General Review Criteria.
 1. Generally a.
 Unless otherwise specified in this Code, County review and decision-making bodies shall review all development applications submitted pursuant to this article for compliance with general review criteria stated below. b.
 The application may also be subject to additional review criteria specific to the type of application, as set forth in §6.4 through §6.7. c.
-If there is a conflict between the general review criteria in this section and the specific re- view criteria in §6.4 through §6.7, the specific review criteria in §6.4 through §6.7 control.
+If there is a conflict between the general review criteria in this section and the specific review criteria in §6.4 through §6.7, the specific review criteria in §6.4 through §6.7 control.
 2. Compliance with this Code The proposed use and development shall comply with all applicable standards in this Code, unless the standard is lawfully modified or varied.
 Compliance with these standards is applied at the level of detail required for the subject submittal.
-3. Compliance with Other Applicable Regulations The proposed use and development shall comply with all other county regulations and with all applicable regulations, standards, requirements, or plans of the federal or state governments and other relevant entities with jurisdiction over the property or the current or proposed use and development shall be consistent with the terms and conditions of any prior land use approval, plan, or plat approval for all or part of the property that is in effect and not proposed to be changed.
+3. Compliance with Other Applicable Regulations The proposed use and development shall comply with all other county regulations and with all applicable regulations, standards, requirements, or plans of the federal or state governments and other relevant entities with jurisdiction over the property or the current or proposed use and development shall comply with all other county regulations of any prior land use approval, plan, or plat approval for all or part of the property that is in effect and not proposed to be changed.
 This includes consistency with any approved phasing plan for development shall comply with the standards of the zoning district in which it is located and any standards applicable to the particular use, as identified in §3.3, Use-Specific Standards.
-6. Compliance with Duevelopment Standards The proposed development Shall comply with the appliable standards in Article 4.0, Development Standards.
-7. Compliance with Other Code Provisions The proposed development shall comply with all other standards in Article 4.0, Devel
+6. Compliance with Development Standards The proposed development shall comply with the appliable standards in Article 4.0, Development Standards.
+7. Compliance with Other Code Provisions The proposed development shall comply with all other standards imposed on it by all other applicable provision